sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-deploy-n8n-in-kubernetes-k3s.md

 * The default port for a PostgreSQL server is 5432, which is the port that I am currently exposing in both my postgres-statefulset.yaml and postgres-service.yaml files.
 * Similar to the last setup, pay close attention to the service selector, since it needs to line up with the stateful set container's labels.

-Using both K8S configurations, the following results are obtained:
+Using both K8S configurations, the following commands needs to be executed:

 ```bash
 kubectl apply -f postgres-statefulset.yaml,postgres-service.yaml